LozChavarin/RCOS-Microfossil-Sorter/README.md

 Create tool for training computer vision program with directories for microfossil/gravel images
 Allow for batch processing of images
 Create ability to save/load a training profile
-Create user interface

 3. Design prototype of hardware sorter
 **Goals:**
-Finalize most appropriate method(s) of safely and efficiently sorting microfossils concentrate
-Identify and locate where to acquire hardware necessities, such as camera, arduino, etc.
+Identify and acquire hardware necessities, such as camera, arduino, etc.
 Have 3D models of plans of prototype sorter, including necessary electronics
 Assemble prototype sorter and make changes to model and parts as necessary
 Design and assemble second-draft prototype

-4. Make user interface
+4. Create a GUI
 **Goals:**
-Incorporate all elements of commandline tools into a relatively easy-to-use program with a graphical user interface
+Ability to save and load a training profile from within the interface.
+Create a start menu for beginning analysis.

 5. Maintain website and progress blog
 **Goals:**
 Include project and contact information
 Include relevant information about potential usefulness of project and how others can get involved

+6. Data
+**Goals:**
+Gather more training data.
+Generate data from more locales.

 ## Overarching Goals
 _Documentation_: